-ORLJ 5541 Proseminar in social and organizational psychology
+ORLJ 5541 - Proseminar in social and organizational psychology

 Open only to qualified doctoral students in the behavioral or social sciences.
-Intensive readings and analysis of theories and research in organizational psychology and organizational structure.
+Intensive readings and analysis of theories and research in social and organizational psychology and social structure.

-ORLJ 6040 Fundamentals of cooperation, conflict resolution and mediation in different institutional contexts
+ORLJ 6040 - Fundamentals of cooperation, conflict resolution and mediation in different institutional contexts